 Head of Department: Dr C Wakerley

-GCSE option Yes, compulsory

-A level option Yes

-Chemistry is introduced via practical activities and will include use of the Bunsen burner and other laboratory equipment.
-Basic principles are introduced and will build on primary school Science knowledge.
+Chemistry is introduced via hands-on learning with practical investigations that link theory to real-world applications.
+Students are encouraged to collaborate, discuss, and build confidence in applying scientific concepts.
+Practical activities include use of the Bunsen burner and other laboratory equipment.
+Topics covered are states of matter, basic chemical reactions, acids and alkalis.
 We want the pupils to enjoy discovering new concepts and become confident in handling apparatus.